cuav/doc-data-transmission-wtr-link/en/use.md

 ---

 **HFlight** Android mobile phone ground station is a mobile ground station officially promoted by **Leixun (CUAV)**.
 It is perfectly compatible with all products of the company and is welcome to download and use.
-Software download link: [HFlight] (http://fw.cuav.net/apk/HFlight.apk).
+Software download link: [HFlight](http://fw.cuav.net/apk/HFlight.apk).

 For PW-Link wireless data transmission module, HFlight acquires and displays flight control information as follows: